mm696626/MegaManZeroQoLPatcher/README.md

 ### Why no Europe or Japanese ROM support?
 * This is a question I might get if someone uses this.
 The answer is that this is for multiple reasons
-  * While Europe and USA Zero 2 is mostly identical and would work with this patcher, Zero 3 and 4 are not and would break the ROM if it's not US.
-The patches and hex offsets this tool uses are based on the US ROM and are vastly different since the Zero 3 and 4 ROMs are very different internally
+  * While Europe and USA Zero 2 is mostly identical and would work with this patcher, Zero 3 and 4 are not and would break the ROM if it's not USA.
+The patches and hex offsets this tool uses are based on the USA ROM and are vastly different since the Zero 3 and 4 ROMs are very different internally
   * Japanese ROM support would be pointless to me and this tools use since everything I and most people would want that was removed from the international versions can be patched back in
 * While I could add support for these in the future, it's not a goal of this project